who-owns-lausanne/who-owns-lausanne/README.md

 ## Individual Contribution

 - __Jonathan Besomi__:
+      - responsible for the Jupyter Notebook
+      - scraped tutti.ch for rent offers
+      - price extrapolation with K-nearest neighbours on parcelles

 - __Yann Bolliger__:
 - __Pietro Carta__:
     - sourced the cadastral dataset from the Lausanne office of cadastre
     - scraped the missing details of the cadastral dataset
     - explored the cadastral dataset with QGIS
     - scraped anibis for rent offers
     - matched rent offers to geographical positions and owners
     - linear regression on price depending on owner type